OlssonF/NEON-forecast-challenge-workshop/Submit_forecast/NEON_forecast_challenge_workshop_aquatics.md

 For an ensemble forecast the documentation specifies the following
 columns:

+-   `project_id`: use `neon4cast`.
 -   `datetime`: forecast timestamp for each time step
 -   `reference_datetime`: The start of the forecast; this should be 0 times steps in the future.
 This should only be one value of reference_datetime in the file
+-   `duration`: the time-step of the forecast.
+Use the value of P1D for a daily forecast and PT1H for an hourly forecast.
 -   `site_id`: NEON code for site
 -   `family`: name of probability distribution that is described by the parameter values in the parameter column; only `normal` or